I've reviewed pretty much every OLED gaming monitor known to humankind and these are by far my favourite Cyber Monday OLED deals

 The 34-inch ultrawide really is a great compromise.
 For gaming, it's big enough for proper immersion.
 Likewise, the 3,440 by 1,440 native res gives good image detail without the debilitating GPU load of full 4K.

 Back on the desktop, the 21:9 aspect is just fabulous for multitasking.
-The only downside is somewhat mediocre pixel density.
+The only downside is the somewhat mediocre pixel density.
 Of course, what you do get is that incredible OLED experience with perfect per-pixel lighting and preposterously fast response times.

 What's more, this MSI MAG 341CQP has a Samsung QD-OLED panel, which means full-screen SDR brightness is decent.
 So this panel doesn't just serve up a sizzling HDR experience.
 It's a good all-rounder.

-At this price point the refresh rate is a 'mere' 175 Hz.
+At this price point, the refresh rate is a 'mere' 175 Hz.
 But I'm absolutely fine with that, I'm not buying this monitor for esports.
 For that remit, there are certainly better choices.
 For me?
 This thing for sub-$600 looks pretty sweet.

 MSI MAG 321UP